 Your home gym equipment selections should be dictated by what you enjoy doing most.
 Yoga mats and freestanding weights are always solid purchases, or you can splurge by investing in larger, more expensive equipment, like an elliptical, treadmill or multi-functional home gym system.
 Don't forget about all the little extras — sound systems and wall-mounted TVs can help get you in the zone and mirrors to help you keep your form.

-Whether you want inspiration for planning a home gym renovation or are building a designer home gym from scratch, Houzz has 14,837 images from the best designers, decorators, and architects in the country, including Gaetano Hardwood Floors, Inc. and Sara Hopkins.
+Whether you want inspiration for planning a home gym renovation or are building a designer home gym from scratch, Houzz has 17,366 images from the best designers, decorators, and architects in the country, including KBF by Audi Contractors and Dana J Creative, llc.
 Look through home gym photos in different colours and styles and when you find a home gym design that inspires you, save it to an Ideabook or contact the Pro who made it happen to see what kind of design ideas they have for your home.
 Explore the beautiful home gym ideas photo gallery and find out exactly why Houzz is the best experience for home renovation and design.